 Approximate timings: In order to keep prices low and still offer you as many Irish departure airports as possible, we often need to combine transfers to and from the resorts for passengers from several arriving and departing flights.
 This means you may incur additional waiting time on arrival at the airport and on your return, though we will do our best to keep waiting times to a minimum.
 Transfer times listed on resort pages, which apply to the actual journey time after leaving the airport/station, are approximate and can vary due to poor weather, traffic conditions or transfer routes.
-Please note that some transfers to your resort may not be accompanied by a rep and may include transferring onto a smaller vehicle to take you into the resort and your accommodation.
+Please note that there won't be a rep on the transfer to your resort.
+Your journey may also include transferring onto a smaller vehicle to take you into the resort and your accommodation.

 Please note that transfers which involve crossing national borders may be subject to delays as a result of immigration control and customs.
 Therefore, approximate timings as advertised may sometimes be longer than anticipated.
 We recommend the customers contact the Embassy of the destination country for any visa requirements prior to travel.

 At Crystal, we are proud of our record of shorter waiting times at our overseas airports, with transfer coaches over last few winters leaving within an average 30 minutes of the first passengers boarding.